Indian Idol (Hindi TV series): Criticism

-Sunidhi Chauhan who judged this show's seasons 5 and 6, in her interview with Vicky Lalwani of The Economic Times youtube channel revealed that this show's makers asked her and other judges to praise every contestant.
-According to Lalwani since 2022, judges of Indian Idol do not give critical comments or point out flaws in singing after a contestant performed, and they praise everyone, and the audience also gets confused.
+Shreya Ghoshal who judged this show's seasons 7,14 and 15, in her interview with Baibhav Dutta of The Economic Times YouTube channel revealed that this show's makers asked her and other judges to praise every contestant.
+According to Dutta since 2022, judges of Indian Idol do not give critical comments or point out flaws in singing after a contestant performed, and they praise everyone, and the audience also gets confused.
 In 2021, Amit Kumar also expressed the same thing after he appeared as a guest judge, he said that the makers of Indian Idol specifically told him while filming that you have to praise every contestant and not criticize.

-In 2018, a participant Nishant Kaushik revealed on Twitter the suffering of the people who come for the auditions of this show.
+In 2018, a participant Nishant Kaushik revealed on Twitter the suffering and ill-treatment of the people who come for the auditions of this show.
 He expressed his experience with his Indian Idol audition.
 He elaborated that, he participated in the 2012 Indian Idol audition, people of this show do not give any service to the participants, and contestants kept standing with no access to food, drinking water, or toilet.
 Former host of Indian idol Mini Mathur in response to this tweet thread wrote these kinds of things happened in Indian reality shows, that is why she quit doing work in them.

 In 2021 many fans alleged the show for showing scripted stories to gain TRP.
 In the season fans expressed on social media that the love angle of Pawandeep Rajan and Arunita Kanjilal was fake, and makers are deliberately trying to show the love angle.
 The show frequently alleged of showing fake emotional, drama and sob stories of the contestants.
-Amid the 12th season viewers slammed makers for altering the performance of Pawandeep Ranjan.
-In one of the season the makers scripted fake love story between show's judge Neha Kakkar and host Aditya Narayan, the latter's father Udit Narayan even came to fix his relationship with Kakkar, some of the audience felt this real but at the end, it was revealed to be fake.
+Amid the 12th season viewers slammed makers for altering the performance of Pawandeep Rajan.